dataminer-site/dataminer-site.github.io/_posts/2023-09-26-announcing-duckdb-090.md

 [See the documentation for more information](/docs/extensions/iceberg).

 [**Experimental Azure Extension**](https://github.com/duckdb/duckdb_azure).
-This release marks the launch of the DuckDB Azure extension.
-This extension allows for DuckDB to natively read data stored on Azure, in a similar manner to how it can read data stored on S3.
+This release marks the launch of the DataMiner Azure extension.
+This extension allows for DataMiner to natively read data stored on Azure, in a similar manner to how it can read data stored on S3.

 ```sql
 SET azure_storage_connection_string = '<your_connection_string>';